Historical Institutional News

 Currently the college is made up of twelve Canons and six Honorary Canons, appointed by the Archbishop after hearing the Chapter.
 Among the Canons there are a Dignity, the Archpriest, and four Offices: the Proposal, the Penitentiary and the two Camerlenghi.

-The Archpriest is an honorary title only.
-Until 1984 - when the Chapter renounced the parish care of souls, transferred to other churches in the city center - he was responsible for the management of the parish of S. Maria del Fiore.
+The Archpriest is only an honorific title.
+Until 1984 – when the Chapter renounced the parish care of souls, transferred to other churches in the city center – he was responsible for the management of the parish of S. Maria del Fiore.

-In the name of the canonical college, the liturgical care of the Cathedral, the Baptistery and St. Benedict is entrusted to the Proposer (or Provost).
+The Proposto (or Proposito) is responsible, in the name of the canonical college, for the liturgical care of the Cathedral, the Baptistery and San Benedetto.

 The Penitentiary takes care of the administration of the sacrament of Reconciliation.